Pokeglitch/gb2a/README.md

 The disassembler will use this when parsing Text to convert the byte values into characters.

-The output character have be of any length, but the input value must be a single byte.
+The output chars can be of any length, but the input value must be a single byte.

 It will stop parsing strings when it encounters a byte value that is not in this map